mihdan/cyr2lat/docs/tasks/v7.0/task-01.07-woocommerce-global-attribute-behavior.md

 Add behavior coverage for the current WooCommerce global attribute creation behavior and registered global attribute guard in `Main::sanitize_title()`.

-The WooCommerce integration test class uses a dedicated `WooCommerceIntegrationTestCase` layer that activates the real WooCommerce plugin for the test class and deactivates it after the class.
-The layer uses `woocommerce/woocommerce.php` from `WP_PLUGIN_DIR` when present, or an external local WooCommerce checkout from `CYR2LAT_WC_PLUGIN_FILE` / `C:/laragon/www/test/wp-content/plugins/woocommerce/woocommerce.php` for the local integration environment.
+The WooCommerce integration test class uses a reusable `PluginWPTestCase` layer that activates the configured real WordPress plugin for the test class and deactivates it after the class.
+The WooCommerce test configures `woocommerce/woocommerce.php` and uses WooCommerce-specific setup for tables and initialization.
+It uses WooCommerce from `WP_PLUGIN_DIR` when present, or an external local checkout from `CYR2LAT_WC_PLUGIN_FILE` / `C:/laragon/www/test/wp-content/plugins/woocommerce/woocommerce.php` for the local integration environment.
 Full WooCommerce CRUD/API coverage remains a later Epic 7 task.

 ## Scope

-- Verify that WooCommerce is loaded as a real plugin for isolated WooCommerce integration tests when available.
+- Verify that WooCommerce is loaded as a real plugin for WooCommerce integration tests when available.
 - Verify that `wc_create_attribute()` with a Cyrillic name reaches WordPress' `sanitize_title` filter and currently stores the transliterated global attribute slug.
 - Verify that `wc_create_attribute()` with an explicit Cyrillic slug reaches WordPress' `sanitize_title` filter and currently stores the transliterated global attribute slug.
 - Verify that `wc_create_attribute()` preserves an explicit Latin/manual slug.